 Tapering: This method is suitable for high-throughput screening.
 Here, worms go through tapered channels were they get stuck in the channel due to back pressure caused by the flow.

-Air pressure: Here, the microfluidic chip consists of three layers.
+Air pressure: Here, the microfluidic chip is fabricated from three layers.
 The bottom layer is where the worm solution flows through.
 The top layer is full of air and is used to compress the thin middle layer to immobilize the worm.
 It has been shown that this method does damage the worms.

 CO2 Immobilization: In here, the chip has three layers.
 The worms run through the bottom layer.
 CO2 is run through the top layer and protrudes through the thin porous middle layer.
 Exposure to CO2 immobilizes the worm for 2-3 hours.